GJdream/Quilt/README.md

 Current Plan:
 Postgres DB as provided by CSG + PHP server
 {self-hosted -> intergration with DoC will come later if required}

+## Database Notes

+ - Storage of User information
+ - Height and Width of each bookmark panel
+ - Bookmark URLs
+ - Associated tags